jgschmitz/Kubernetes-Operator/README.md

   security:
     authentication:
       modes: ["SCRAM"]
 Adjust the configuration based on your requirements, such as the number of replica set members, MongoDB version, and authentication settings.

 Deploy the MongoDB replica set:

+Copy code
+kubectl apply -f mongodb-replicaset.yaml
+Step 4: Verify the Deployment
+Check the status of the MongoDB replica set deployment:

+arduino
+Copy code
 kubectl get mongodb -n my-mongodb
+Ensure that the STATUS is Running and the READY count matches the number of replica set members.

 Step 5: Connect to the Replica Set
 To connect to the MongoDB replica set, retrieve the connection details:

+arduino
+Copy code
-kubectl get mongodb -n my-mongodb -o jsonpath='{.items[0].status.connectionString}'
+kubectl get mongodb -n my-mongodb -o jsonpath='{.items[0].status.connectionString}' Use the obtained connection string to connect to the replica set from your application or MongoDB client.

 Conclusion
 In this guide, you successfully deployed a MongoDB replica set using the MongoDB Kubernetes Operator.
 You can now leverage the power and scalability of MongoDB on Kubernetes for your applications.

+css
+Copy code

+Feel free to copy and paste the above Markdown content as needed.